Functional Control Systems

 Based on such a background, the Functional Control Systems Course aims to provide education and to conduct research to nurture outstanding researchers and engineers who have global values and the ability to fully grasp the truth of science and make use of it in practical education.
 This course consists of a number of different education and research fields, such as communication function control, functional device control, system control, and biosystems and biomolecule control, and operates interdisciplinary education and research.
 Taking this approach ensures that the course is not specialized in education and research being exclusively relevant to the areas of its academic staff’s expertise.
 The course also aims to nurture researchers and engineers with basic skills for technology management and proficiency in English for engineers as well as shared values and ethics, while the course as a whole is aware of the relevance based on the diversity in the course and actively promotes collaboration with each other.

-Diploma PolicyThe degree of Doctor of Engineering or Doctor of Philosophy will be conferred by fulfilling the following criteria.
+Diploma PolicyThe degree of Doctor of Philosophy will be conferred by fulfilling the following criteria.

 Standard period of completing the Doctor’s Program is set to be three years.
 However, in the case where the candidates’ research achievement is exceptionally good, they will be allowed to complete the program on condition that they have been registered with the program for over one year.